ozguryazilimas/wp-postane/basic-comment-quicktags/readme.txt

 Sometimes it works, sometimes it doesn't.
 I got it to work, and then came back an hour later to no changes and it broke.
 At which point I bashed my head into the wall and went to the gym.
 Between caching and IE8 being inconsistant, I gave up.
 If anyone can fix it for everyone better than Trepmal did, you officially win.
 This is as good as I can get it.
 It works like a hero on Firefox, Safari, Chrome and IE9+, so I strongly suggest for consistant Internet behavior, upgrade IE.

 == Changelog ==

+= 3.3 =
+* 2014 Sep 5, by Ipstenu
+* Removed P2 Support. it wasn't working and was causing issues with other themes.
+Sorry.

 = 3.2.3 =
 * 2014 Apr 11, by Ipstenu